 ON THIS PAGE…

-ASTM F2057-14, Standard Safety Specification for Clothing Storage Units, is intended to reduce injury and death from accidents involving clothing storage units.
-Specifically, it covers chests, drawer chests, chests of drawers, dressers and bureaus over 30 inches in height.
-The procedures for stability testing of the units is presented in detail within the standard, available for purchase from ASTM.
+ASTM F2057-17, Standard Safety Specification for Clothing Storage Units, is intended to reduce injury and death from accidents involving clothing storage units.
+Specifically, it covers chests, drawer chests, chests of drawers, dressers and bureaus 30 high or taller.
+The F2057-17 standard and the companion F3096-14 standard for tip restraints are available for purchase from ASTM.

-Furniture manufactured in compliance with the standard meets three specific criteria:
+Furniture manufactured in compliance with the stability standard meets three specific criteria:

 1) It passes TWO stability tests.
-The first test requires that the piece not tip when all doors are opened 90 degrees and all drawers are opened to the “stop, or, if there is no “stop,” they must be opened two-thirds of the way.
-The second test requires that the piece not tip when each drawer is opened to the “stop” and a 50-pound weight is gradually applied to the front of the drawer.
+The first test requires that the clothing storage unit not tip when all doors (if any) are opened 90 degrees and all drawers are opened to the “stop,” or, if there is no “stop,” they must be opened two-thirds of the way.
+The second test requires that the piece not tip when each drawer is opened individually to the “stop,” and a 50-pound weight is gradually applied to the front of the drawer.
 For doors, the weight is applied to outer edge of the door.

 3) Tip-over restraints must be included with each item of furniture.
 These must meet the requirements of the tip restraint standard (F3096-14).
 Instructions for installing the restraints also must be included.